What is an Oracle index?

 - partitioned indexes.

-Accordingly, what is index in Oracle with example?
+Keeping this in consideration, what is index in Oracle with example?

 An index is a schema object that contains an entry for each value that appears in the indexed column(s) of the table or cluster and provides direct, fast access to rows.
 Oracle Database supports several types of index: Normal indexes.
 (By default, Oracle Database creates B-tree indexes.)